open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 .. note:: The headstage tests have been re-enabled as of plugin version 0.5.x.
 However, we have also found that the headstage tests are rarely needed to accurately diagnose a problem with data transmission.
 If you are unsure whether your headstage is functional, swapping it out with a different headstage is usually more informative than running the headstage tests.

+.. _updating-basestation-firmware:

 Updating basestation firmware
 ######################################

 Version **0.7.x** of the Neuropixels PXI plugin requires a basestation firmware update.
 The latest firmware (BS169, BSC189) can be downloaded `here <https://github.com/open-ephys-plugins/neuropixels-pxi/blob/main/Resources/imec-firmware-for-plugin-0.7.x.zip>`__.

 The currently installed firmware version will appear in the info section of the Neuropixels settings interface (upper right text block).
-If your basesation firmware version is "2.0169" and your basestation connect board firmware version is "3.2191", you already have the latest firmware installed.
+If your basestation firmware version is "2.0169" and your basestation connect board firmware version is "3.2191", you already have the latest firmware installed.

 If you need to update your firmware, first click the "UPDATE FIRMWARE" button to open the firmware update interface: